-For more information about your drinking water, please call the Switchboard at 679-5335 and ask for the Director of Engineering & Maintenance Director Jude Gates at extension 9375 or Water Treatment Facility Operator Tom Schulte at extension 9183.
+For more information about your drinking water, please call the Rockingham County Complex switchboard at 603-679-5335 and ask for Engineering & Maintenance Director Jude Gates at extension 9375 or Water System Chief Operator David Acheson at extension 9183.
 Although we do not have specific dates for public participation events or meetings, feel free to contact us with any questions you may have.

-Violations and Other information: We have no violations.
+Violations and Other information: We have noviolations.
 The water was found to be in compliance with all water quality standards.
 All contaminants but six were found to be below detection limits.
 Of these six, none were found at violation levels.
 The type and level of each contaminant is listed in this report.
-A "Sanitary Survey" was conducted in 2016 at the Water Treatment Facility by Rick Skarinka of the N.H.
+A "Sanitary Survey" was conducted in 2019 at the Water Treatment Facility by Rick Skarinka of the N.H.
 Department of Environmental Services.
 The facility was observed to be especially clean and well cared for with no deficiencies.
 The operators were commended for their competence and professionalism.